ccnyplanetarium/ccnyplanetarium.github.io/_posts/2020-11-02-ancient-star-maps.md

 caption="The Catalog of Fixed Stars showing, again, the listing for Ursa Major"
 %}

 Using a similar method as above, with some minor modifications due to the way the data is structured, we can transform these manuscripts to a data format we can work with.
-Others have already done most of the heavy lifting, we just have to run some coordinate transforms and data format fixes and voila:
+Others have already done most of the heavy lifting, we just have to run some coordinate transforms and data format fixes.
+Here are the stars from the Almagest (in <span style="color: purple">PURPLE</span>) and the stars from Kepler's Tables, based on Tycho's measurements (in <span style="color: LimeGreen">GREEN</span>) shown on a sphere around the earth.
+Again, these astronomers didn't have any reasonable means to assess the distance to these stars since telescopes were still a few years away, and their cosmologies didn't requires it either.
+All the stars were fixed in the crystalline celestial spheres.

 {%
 include figure.html
-max-width="600px"
+max-width="800px"
-file="both_almagest_tycho_star.jpg" alt="The Ptolemy and Tycho Data Sets" caption="Ptolemy and Tycho Star Catalogs"
+file="both_almagest_tycho_star.jpg" alt="The Ptolemy and Tycho Data Sets "
+caption="Ptolemy and Tycho Star Catalogs (Orion is just to the left of Earth)"
 %}

-And now, thanks to the powers of OpenGL we can see these catalogs from the vantage point of the earth.
+And now, thanks to the powers of OpenGL we can see these catalogs from the vantage point of the earth, just as these ancient astronomers might have thousands of years ago.
 Here's a quick animation showing the evolution of the data sets from the vantage point of the surface of the earth.

 <div class='embed-container'>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Wf9GbnnxenQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>